MagnumOpus21/Graphs/README.md

-# Graphs
+# Practise
-Just some graph practise
+Just some Java practise repository.
+Time to git good.